 If API does not receive a new oil formulation by the end of the six-month period (March 10), it will cancel the provisional license for that formulation and any associated products.
 With no active license, marketers may no longer use the API “donut” service category logo on the product.

 The Mack T-12 test was pulled in March when a new batch of parts led to higher-than-normal oil consumption.
 API found that the batch of piston crowns contained a group of parts that were responsible for the higher oil consumption, David Brass, chair of the Mack/Volvo Surveillance Panel, wrote in a letter dated September 10.
-The surveillance panel agreed to
+The surveillance panel agreed to industry correction factors for the batch of parts, and test labs were to have obtained calibrated status by September 13.

 The International Organization for Standardization (ISO) has published an amendment to the ISO 9001 quality management standard that adds climate change considerations. […]